Kyle Hamilton: 2025 season

 On April 30, 2025, the Ravens picked up the fifth-year option on Hamilton's contract.
 On August 27, he signed a four-year, $100.4 million contract extension that included $82 million guaranteed, the largest contract for a safety in NFL history.
+Hamilton was selected to his third consecutive Pro Bowl in December 2025.
+Pro Football Focus ranked him 9th in their list of the top 101 players of 2025.